Bahrain Airport Company

 Bahrain Airport Company (BAC; شركة مطار البحرين) is the operator and managing body of Bahrain International Airport (BIA).
 The company's premises are located at Airport Avenue, Muharraq.
-The company is fully owned by Mumtalakat and falls under the Gulf Air Group Holding Company.
-The current CEO of the company is Mohamed Yousif AlBinfalah.
+The company is fully owned by Mumtalakat, Bahrain's sovereign wealth fund, and falls under the Gulf Air Group Holding Company.
+The current CEO of the company is Mohamed Yousif Al Binfalah.

 History

 Bahrain Airport Company was established in 2008, the semi-governmental company is responsible for developing BIA and enhancing its capacity and infrastructure to accommodate future growth.
 Under the company, the airport was awarded the Best Middle East Airport award at the Skytrax World Airport Awards in 2010.